 Insulin = A chemical excreted by the pancreas to transport sugar into the body’s tissues

-Ketone bodies = A type of energy source produced from your body fat
+Ketone bodies = A type of energy source produced in the liver as a by-product of fat metabolism

 A traditional “sugar burner” is mostly fueled by the glucose provided from any carbs eaten.
 When we eat, the hormone insulin kicks in to dispose of the nutrients, which are now in the blood, and send them wherever they are needed.
 If we eat too many carbs (healthy or not), quickly after a spike of energy, we feel tired because (among other things) a lot of insulin has to be produced to dispose of this excess sugar.
 Ever wonder why you felt like taking a nap after that lunch you had?
 That’s the spike of insulin talking.
 If we are “sugar burners,” we have those ups and downs on a regular basis throughout the day.